luizbgomide/EclipsePhase2e-ptbr/src/09/03-the-new-economy.md

 //Begin Muse Log: May 23, AF 10//<br>
 //Location: Locus, Jovian Trojans//

-- **1000:** Wake up at a leisurely time in the polycule's shared module.
+- **1000:** Wake up at a leisurely time in the polycule’s shared module.
 Update your socnet profile and AR visual skin and audio playlist.
 - **1030:** Take a pullway to a spin module to work out in a gym with gravity.
 Your morph doesn't need it, but spacer habits die hard.
 - **1130:** Clean up in a hygiene pod with waterless soap and shampoo.
 - **1200:** Catch breakfast at the local cafe co-op: fabbed muesli but real fruit and homemade cheese and bread.
 Spend some time chatting with visiting Argonauts about their research projects.
 Share lifelog excerpts from the time you helped analyze a xenoartifact on Oberon.
 - **1255:** Make room for an improvised drone demolition derby racing down the floatways.
 Ask muse to update hab map to avoid routes.
 - **1300:** Spin off a fork to visit old friends on Titan.
 Place it in the egocasting queue.
 Watch XP of recent gatecrashing missions.
-- **1330:** Answer a friend's emergency callout to help supervise an outing of kids from the neighborhood daycare.
+- **1330:** Answer a friend’s emergency callout to help supervise an outing of kids from the neighborhood daycare.
 Walk them through a timeaccelerated simulspace of a world with gravity.
 Show them how to do cartwheels and somersaults.
 Get your rep pinged.
-- **1400:** Join a mesh group chat about your art/weapons collective's ongoing projects.
+- **1400:** Join a mesh group chat about your art/weapons collective’s ongoing projects.
 Get rep dinged for failing to follow through on an agenda item from last week.
 Reach consensus on new goals.
 - **1500:** Hammer out some tweaks in your latest goop gun design.
-Send the blueprint to the public maker space's fabber queue.
+Send the blueprint to the public maker space’s fabber queue.
 - **1630:** Get lucky and run into the Roving Tamale Bot for a delicious lunch.
-Watch shuttles dock on the habitat's outer spars and rings.
+Watch shuttles dock on the habitat’s outer spars and rings.
 - **1700:** Volunteer shift at the Rusty Golem.
 Help a person add extra arms to their synthmorph frame.
 Help another resleeve into a customized galatea with hypersensitive tactile inputs.
 Work repairs on an arachnoid someone abandoned.
 - **2100:** Get caught up in a neighborhood mesh forum argument about how much leeway to give to Jovian expats new to Locus who are still unlearning their bioconservative prejudices.
 - **2200:** Meet friends at an exoplanet-themed bar for food, drinks, drugs, and AR games.
 Try out a new social drug making the rounds, get a nice buzz.
 Download the open-source recipe.
 - **2300:** Respond to an emergency militia call to help break up a drunken brawl between visiting Extropians and brinkers.
 Ding their rep. Spend some time babysitting drunkards while conflict-resolution volunteers patch things up.
 - **0000:** Pick up your printed goop gun from the maker space.
 Grab a new outfit and stunner sidearm from the free exchange store.
 - **0030:** Reintegrate your fork, which just egocast in from Titan.
 Catch up on memories of hanging out with friends in a VR there.
-Schedule a session at an implant clinic to get a ghostrider module installed tomorrow so your friend's fork can visit and spend time with you.
+Schedule a session at an implant clinic to get a ghostrider module installed tomorrow so your friend’s fork can visit and spend time with you.
 - **0100:** Don a vacsuit and take some friends outside to test the goop gun.
 As planned, launched pellets rapidly expand in vacuum, coating the helmets and sensors of targets to blind them.
 - **0200:** Join a zero-g dance party by the Amoeba to celebrate.
 - **0300:** Your partners are already all in bed, so use an app to find a hookup for the evening.
 Meet a cute scum triad who invite you back to their ship to check out some of their homemade XP and play.